 Section 63 - A Scottish legislation requiring that property owners must create a plan to both improve the energy performance of, and reduce greenhouse gas emissions from their commercial properties that are 1000m2 or larger.

-RHI - Renewable Heat Incentive - a government incentive scheme which pays a grant to householders who have some form of heat generating renewables technology connected to their property
+RHI - Renewable Heat Incentive - was a government incentive scheme that payed a grant to householders who had some form of heat generating renewables technology connected to their property.
+The RHI scheme ended in 2022.

 Fire Risk Assessment